-Daniel Sendin, COO, NAKA Mobile presented on “Financial similar to xanax over the counter Services: The next Mobile challenge.”
+Daniel Sendin, COO, NAKA Mobile presented on “Financial Services: The next Mobile challenge.”
 MVNOs showed the industry that new services and revenue streams could be possible.
 Convergence of services is a reality that operators are bringing to the market.
 Naka developed a convergence platform of Mobile services and now also Financial Services.
 The noi [BOX] service allows a customer to benefit of having multiple mobile identities with Remittance and peer2peer digital cash transactions.

 Fernando Mendioroz, Innovation Manager, Digicel Group presented on “Service Innovation in Latin America with Open Source Platforms.”
 We’ve undertaken extensive PoC and service innovation trials using a range of open source platforms.
 Some of the findings include the importance of the service creation GUI for reducing time to market.
 USSD remains important for a range of new services, e.g. Mobile Advertising.
 Open source platforms are proving adept in managing the service transition to IMS/LTE.